39 Competitor Analysis Tools to Crush Your Marketing Campaigns

-Doing competitor analysis is crucial before you decide to spend your time or money trying to rank for a particular keyword.
-It's important to analyze the each of the top SERPs and decide whether a keyword is worth going after.
+Performing competitor analysis is a crucial step before you decide to spend your time or money trying to rank for a particular keyword.
+It's important to analyze each of the top SERPs and decide whether a keyword is worth going after.

 Long Tail Pro does all this for you, identifying the weak points in your competitors' keyword coverage, so you know exactly which keywords to target.
 To find out which keywords would make the most money just, enter your keyword or group of keywords and LTP returns a long list, ranked by profitability.

-The new kid on the block, Monitor Backlinks has quickly made a name for itself as a reputable backlink checker tool.
+The (relatively) new kid on the block, Monitor Backlinks has already made a name for itself as a reputable backlink checker tool.
 When it comes to competitive analysis, it's on par with the other tools mentioned here, providing a treasure trove of competitor data.

 Monitor Backlinks allows users to sort their links by several filters, add tags, check backlinks index status in Google, and identify redirects and errors.
-Just as with Ahrefs, Majestic and OpenSiteExplorer, Monitor Backlinks also provides details about anchor text distribution, even includes a “keywords ranking tracker” for Google.
+Just as with Ahrefs, Majestic and Moz, Monitor Backlinks also provides details about anchor text distribution, and even includes a “keywords ranking tracker” for Google.

 Unlike the "big three" backlink checkers, Monitor Backlinks does something unique by sending email alerts when your competitors get new links.
 This is an amazing feature for ensuring that your site or your client is included alongside mentions of competing brands.
 (For example, in roundups of "Competitor Analysis Tools".)

-Netpeak Checker is a one-stop shop for finding data about a website.
+Netpeak Checker is a tool for SERP scraping and data aggregation from the top SEO services.
 It's a standalone software program that syncs with almost every known marketing analytics platform.

 Netpeak gathers data from a long list of sites then displays it all in one dashboard.
-It's a great tool for marketers who need to look at the landscape of competition with a niche.
+It's a great tool for marketers who want to look at the overall landscape of competition with a niche.

 Hubspot Website Grader

-Marketing Grader (Website Grader) is a HubSpot tool that gives you a quick snapshot of important website metrics, ranking from site speed, social media, and mobile responsiveness.
+Website Grader is a HubSpot tool that gives you a quick snapshot of important website metrics, including performance, mobile, SEO, and security metrics.

 Pricing: Free to use

-You could see, for example, that a competitor gets a large amount of traffic from the keyword "best seo tools," but not "seo tools."
-Knowing this, you could design content that targets the long tail.
+For example, you can see that a competitor gets a large amount of traffic from the keyword "best seo tools," but not "seo tools."
+Knowing this, you can design content that targets the longer tail terms.

 This tool can be used to find keywords, but also to analyze competition, which is what I’ll focus on.